Medjugorje Pilgrimages hosted by Visionary Mirjana

 - A small backpack is also recommended and is much more practical than a purse.
 It will come in handy when you climb Apparition Hill and Cross Mountain, when attending the Apparition of Our Lady, when traveling by plane and motorcoach and when walking around in Medjugorje.

 Euros are the currency accepted throughout Europe.
 While you can use American dollars in Medjugorje, they much prefer the Euros.
-The airport in Vienna will only accept Euros or credit cards.
+The airports in Europe will only accept Euros or credit cards.

 It's a good idea to travel with smaller currency amounts.
 Sometimes it's difficult for the stores, restaurants and taxis to make change for large bills.
 We recommend nothing larger than 20 Euro or $20 bills.
 Some of the shops have difficulty giving change in U.S dollars.